josh-collinsworth/joco-gridsome/src/posts/goodbye-instagram.md

 This is me, reconciling my beliefs with my actions, and choosing not to look the other way any more, no matter how many other pairs of eyes might be pointed in that direction.

+<Highlight>This isn’t me filling the offering plate, or acting like I can; this is me giving my dollar.</Highlight>

 I won't tell you whether Instagram—or even Facebook, for that matter—is good for you, or whether you should quit.
 I understand they're both tools for community, and that they both serve positive causes as well as negative.
 Maybe you feel you can, or do, offset the inherent negativity of the platform with the impact of your usage.

 Obviously, there are millions of users of Instagram using the platform to support Black Lives Matter, Pride Month, and other very good and noble causes.
 I'm fully in support of that, unequivocally.
 But for me, personally: if I'm not using Instagram regularly to begin with, does me hopping on just to post a black square or a rainbow avatar actually help?
 If I'm showing up for the big things and not participating in the little things, is my impact actually positive, or am I no better than the influencers artificially manufacturing Black Lives Matter photo ops without actually contributing anything substantial?